Little Rock city board ousts 2 commissioners from panel that oversees public housing authority

 The Little Rock Board of Directors on Tuesday voted to remove two members of the panel that oversees the city's public housing authority after extensive financial and management problems were identified by federal regulators.

+City directors Ken Richardson and Andrea Lewis voted no both times.
+Two city board members were absent.

-The city board declined to remove Kerry Wright, the newest commissioner on the housing authority's board.
+In a voice vote with no audible opposition, the city board declined to remove Kerry Wright, the newest commissioner on the housing authority's board.
+Richardson voted "present."

+The ouster of Lindsey and Anthony came after officials at the U.S. Department of Housing and Urban Development labeled the housing authority "troubled" in August because of a failure to submit financial information.

 Conditions at the housing authority suggested that "there is/has been a complete breakdown of internal control(s) and internal quality control procedures are either non-existent or not followed," the report said.